Travel to Bern

 Traffic drives on the right in Switzerland and the minimum driving age is 18.
 Visitors can drive in Switzerland using a national or international driving licence for up to a year.

 The maximum speed limits are 120kph (75mph) on highways, 100kph (62mph) on expressways, 80kph (50mph) on roads outside built-up areas, and 50kph (31mph) in built-up areas.
 There are two motoring associations in Switzerland.
 These are Touring Club Suisse (TCS) (tel: +41 844 888 111;www.tcs.ch) and Automobil Club der Schweiz (ACS) (tel: +41 31 328 3111;www.acs.ch).

 A Green Card is not compulsory but check with your provider that your insurance covers you for travel within Switzerland.

 Emergency breakdown services

-The city is directly connected to the national motorway network as well as to the European E4 highway.
+The city is directly connected to the national motorway network.
 The A12 leads to Lausanne, and the A1 runs via Bern between Geneva in the southwest and Zurich in the northeast.
 From Bern, access to southern Switzerland and Italy is via the Lötschberg Tunnel/Simplon Pass or the St Bernard road tunnel.

 Time to city